DataSF/draft-publishing-standards/canonical-lists/assessor-parcel-numbers-apn.md

     * 1000015A instead of 1000/015A
   * Do not prepend with additional text like `APN` or `Block and Lot Number`
   * Also provide the block and lot separately for flexibility

-## Authority

-* Recordation of final parcel maps happens with the Office of the Assessor-Recorder
-* Before being recorded, subdivision maps are approved by the County Surveyor, the Public Works Director and the Board of Supervisors
-  * More information about the [subdivision process and related codes on the Public Works website](http://sfpublicworks.org/services/subdivisions-and-mapping)

 ## Reference